 There are four basic parts of Medicare.
 We have Part A which is essentially devoted to hospital care.
 Part B involves the following: doctors, medical procedures, equipment.
 Part D represents the regime of prescription drugs.
 What we are concerned about within the scope of this article is an understanding of the parts that this premium will not cover.
 We are referring to deductibles, co-pays, and several other medical expenses.
 The combinations of what we have mentioned above can wipe out one’s total savings in the event of a serious sickness befalling someone.
 This is where we shall be introducing the last of the four plans that are obtainable from through Medicare and it is referred to as plan C.

 Plan C is what is commonly referred to as Medical Advantage.
 This is the best way to bring down from the rooftops the high costs that would have been incurred in the event of an accident or illness.
+So in your next invoice from the patient statement services arm/department of the hospital you should notice Plan C play out if you have medicare advantage insurance covered.
 We have the Medicare Supplement Insurance which is also referred to as Medigap.
 We shall take a look at the two options and what you are going to get from them in the concept of their Medicare Advantage plans.

 Medicare Supplement Insurance/ Medigap coverage is the perfect way to protect people who are on traditional Medicare from paying more than they are required to pay.
 Medigap will charge extra premium in addition to what people have paid on premiums for parts A (some people are lucky to get this free), B and D. The various options offered By Medigap are also indicated by letters:A, B, C, D, F, G, K, L, and N. This adds to the confusion because of matching of letters that are also used for Medicare.
 This scheme will cover you where you see any doctor that offers Medicare